mobxjs/mobx/docs/refguide/observable.md

 `makeAutoObservable` is like `makeObservable` on steroids, as it infers all the properties by default.
 You can still use `overrides` to override the default behavior with specific annotations.
 In particular `false` can be used to exclude a property or method from being processed entirely.
-See the code tabs above for an example.
+Check out the code tabs above for an example.
 The `makeAutoObservable` function can be more compact and easier to maintain than using `makeObservable`, since new members don't have to be mentioned explicitly.
-However, `makeAutoObservable` cannot be used on classes that have super- or are subclassed.
+However, `makeAutoObservable` cannot be used on classes that have super or are subclassed.

 Inference rules: